XN-BoWenMa/Chapter-category-identification/README.md

 * Note when running the ML\create_text_feature\tf_idf_calculate.py script, you need to refer to https://blog.csdn.net/weixin_30711917/article/details/95900602 to make a simple modification to the text.py script in site-packages\sklearn\feature_extraction to ensure correct string slicing when using the TfidfVectorizer function.

 ## Citation
-Please cite the following paper if you use this codes and dataset in your work.
+Please cite the following paper if you use this code and dataset in your work.

 >Bowen Ma, Chengzhi Zhang, Yuzhuo Wang, Sanhong Deng.
 Enhancing Identification of Structure Function of Academic Articles Using Contextual Information.
 Scientometrics, 2022, 127(2): 885–925. [[doi]](https://doi.org/10.1007/s11192-021-04225-1)  [[arXiv]](http://arxiv.org/abs/2111.14110)